 “Oh, I got it when you didn’t run away screaming after our first week together.”

-Cade was still smiling when Cole captured his lips and a sweet kiss.
+Cade was still smiling when Cole captured his lips in a sweet kiss.
 Cole pulled him closer and deepened the kiss.
 Cade slid his fingers into Cole’s hair and held on tightly as Cole kissed him breathless.
 He never wanted Cole to leave.
-He knew that as well as he knew the man was stealing his heart more and more with each day.
+He knew that as well as he knew that the man was stealing his heart more and more with each day.